alphagov/notifications-python-client/README.md

 ### With personalisation

-If a template has placeholders, you need to provide the values with which to fill them.
+If a template has placeholders, you need to provide their values.

 ```python
 notifications_client.send_sms_notification(